-If you’re planning on selling your home in the near future, or if you’ve invested in a property to resell, then you may be wondering what projects make sense to do before you put your home on the market.
+If you’re planning on selling your home in the near future, or if you’ve invested in a property to resell, then you may be wondering what pre-sale renovation projects make sense to do before you put your home on the market.

 A new kitchen can cost upwards of $25,000.
 However, painting the fronts of your cabinets and replacing the hardware can get them a new look for a fraction of the cost.
 And the best part is, according to the Kiplinger newsletter, you’ll recoup about 83% of your expenditures.

 You want potential buyers to be attracted to your home’s curb appeal, not turned off by it.
 Old, overgrown bushes and trees can hide the beauty of the exterior of your home and make the interior appear dark and unwelcoming.
-Trim back overgrown plants and / or replace them with low bushes like hydrangeas or under story trees like dogwoods or lilacs.
+Trim back overgrown plants or replace them with low bushes like hydrangeas or under story trees like dogwoods or lilacs.

-Adding a swimming pool:
+Adding a Swimming Pool

 While a swimming pool may seem glamorous, it can be a lot of work and money to maintain.
 You’ll most likely never see your money back and installation can be very expensive.
 Plus, a pool is very difficult to remove if it’s not being used.
 Save your cash and let the new owners decide if a pool is worth the expense.

-Installing High-end finishes:
+Installing High-end Finishes

-That Viking stove, gold-plated faucet and marble dining room floor you’ve been drooling over are beautiful, but unfortunately, they are unlikely to dramatically increase the value of your home.
+That Viking stove, gold-plated faucet, and marble dining room floor you’ve been drooling over are beautiful, but unfortunately, they are unlikely to dramatically increase the value of your home.
 If you want to buy these things because you like them and want to enhance your space, do it.
 Just don’t install them in an attempt to make more money when you sell.

-Building a home office:
+Building a Home Office